 With so many technical specifications, buying a gaming laptop can be confusing.
 The most important thing is to find the right synthesis of GPU, CPU, and screen quality for your particular needs.
-If you’re looking for a super fast eSports competition killer that also functions impeccably for high-end graphics dense AAA games, the Alienware m17 R4 is a great pick.
-If you’ve got budget on the mind, the Acer Nitro 5 really does a lot for a little.
+If you’re looking for a super fast eSports competition killer that also functions impeccably for high-end graphics-dense AAA games, the Alienware m17 R4 is a great pick.
+If you’ve got a budget in mind, the Acer Nitro 5 really does a lot for a little.
 If portability is your aim, the GPD Win Max is a pint-sized powerhouse.

 Related: Add to your favorite player's fun with the best gifts for gamers.